marcelkornblum/sn-rfcs/text/0004-hosting.md

 ### Set up your custom domain

 This only works if you've set up CloudFront - if you are only using S3 website hosting you can't have a custom domain.

-**TODO**

-link to [Domains] about buying and DNS
+To set your domain up to work with your CloudFront instance, you will need access to the DNS records, most easily configured via Route53.

+**NB.** Do not buy a domain for your project until you've read the [Domains] section of this document.

+The first step is setting up a certificate to enable HTTPS on your domain.
+Go to the `ACM` service , and make sure you are in the **N Virginia `us-east-1`** region or your certificate won't work on CloudFront.
+Create a new certificate, attaching all the domains and subdomains you'll need for the project.
+You should avoid wildcard (*) subdomains if possible.

-If necessary, you will then need to go to ACM and set up a SSL certificate (in the N Virginia us-east-1 region) for your custom domains.
-Once it's verified, go back to the CF distro, add the SSL certificate and specify your CNAMEs for the custom domains.
+Verify the domains and subdomains on your certificate (using DNS is usually simpler, and with Route53 it's painless).
+Once it's verified, go back to the CloudFront distribution, where you can add the SSL certificate (it will autocomplete) and specify your CNAMEs for the custom domains against this domain.

+Lastly, you need to add the CF's own domain as a CNAME record against each supported subdomain, which will route the traffic to the CloudFront instance.

 ### Set up the credentials for deploying to your environment